andy-guttridge/tribehub_react/README.md

 - Technique for using a timer to prevent excessive network requests when the values of input elements on a search form change is from the Code Institute Moments walkthrough project
 - How to redirect to an appropriate page when the user enters an invalid URL using the Navigate component from React-Router-DOM has been adapted from [copycat.dev](https://www.copycat.dev/blog/react-router-redirect/)
 - How to use Google Fonts in a Tailwind CSS project is from [daily-dev-tips.com](https://daily-dev-tips.com/posts/using-google-fonts-in-a-tailwind-project/)
+- How to invert the colour of an element compared to its background is from [Stack Overflow](https://stackoverflow.com/questions/17741629/how-can-i-invert-color-using-css)

 The following documentation was referenced extensively throughout the project: